AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #67

-MacBook Pro / gaming PC template — consumer hardware tier
+MacBook Pro / gaming PC template — consumer hardware tier done

 Optimized Ollama configuration for consumer MacBooks and gaming PCs (RTX 3080/4080 class).